judsonjames/banana-land-bot/README.md

 ### Testing

-- When done developing functionality for the bot, run the `yarn prod:build:start` command to ensure that the functionality will work in the transpiled version (ES5)
+- When done developing functionality for the bot, run the `yarn prod:build:start` command to ensure that the functionality will work in the transpiled version (ES6 because of Sequelize)

 ### Code Formatting and Styling